-Research has shown that more than half of people who are dependent on cocaine are also dependent on alcohol, and there is a very significant link between these two substances.
+Research has shown that more than half of the people who are dependent on cocaine are also dependent on alcohol, and there is a very significant link between these two substances.

-Cocaethylene Side Effects
+Side Effects of Cocaethylene

 As a stimulant, cocaine has different effects on the body than alcohol (a depressant) does.
 Taking cocaine on its own causes a rush of energy, a high or feelings of euphoria.
 Although alcohol usually slows the body down, taking cocaine and alcohol together can make the effects and risks of cocaine more severe.

 Cocaethylene has similar effects to cocaine, but the risk of toxicity is greater.
 Alcohol also prevents cocaine from being eliminated from the body, which can be toxic.